UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-01/text.md

 	.sh

-There are 4 ways to executable a Shell Script:
+There are 4 ways to executable a Shell Script:-
 ---------------------------------------------
 	1) sh file-name.sh
 	2) ./file-name.sh